Single immediate payments

 https://pay-api.truelayer.com/single-immediate-payments/a55f2e12-55ef-410c-9341-628033a62dc3/statuses

-Before testing with live accounts, we recommend that you test your integration with the sandbox.
-The Payments Quick Start provides instructions on how to access the sandbox APIs.
+Before testing with live accounts, we recommend that you test your integration in sandbox.

 When you transition to live testing in the production environment: